 Boiled fish has strong British and American influence.
 Poaching fish in lemon and thyme in a broth has British roots.
 That combines with the cooking similarities of “seafood boils”, brought by American loyalist settlers who fled to the Bahamas from the southern United States after the American Revolutionary War.
 It has borrowed many of vegetables and spices associated with traditional American seafood boils like potatoes, onion, thyme, and hot peppers.

 Bahamian boiled fish is typically made with white, flaky fish, the most popular and traditional being Nassau Grouper.
 It has a delicate yet meaty sweet flavor.
 It is also fairly hardy, so it does not fall apart during the boiling.
-Other sturdy white fish like mahi mahi, hog fish, and snapper also make delicious boils.
+Other sturdy white fish like mahi mahi, hog fish, halibut, and snapper also make delicious boils.
 Traditionally, whole fish is gutted and then cut into large chunks.
 In a Bahamian restaurant, you just might even get a whole grouper head staring out of your bowl!
 For our version, we are using cleaned fillets.

 Here are our ingredients for Bahamian Boiled Fish